-- Telephone you on the first day of absence if we have not heard from you; - Invite you in to discuss the situation with the Headteacher or Deputy Headteacher if absences persist; - Refer the matter to the Pupil Attendance & Education Welfare Officer if attendance continues to cause concern - Our school understands that poor attendance can be an indicator of concern for pupils with welfare and safeguarding concerns, and thus ensures that information is shared between our attendance officer and DSL.
-Likewise, this school understands that a parent failing to inform the school that a child has an authorised absence could be a cause for concern and thus, we will follow Kirklees Councils' guidance 'First Day Calling' procedures.
+- Telephone you on the first day of absence if we have not heard from you; - Invite you in to discuss the situation with the Headteacher or Deputy Headteacher if absences persist; - Refer the matter to the Pupil Attendance & Education Welfare Officer if attendance continues to cause concern.
+The Pupil Attendance & Education Welfare Officer can make unannounced visits if we have concerns for a child's or family's welfare. - Our school understands that poor attendance can be an indicator of concern for pupils with welfare and safeguarding concerns, and thus ensures that information is shared between our attendance officer and DSL.
+Likewise, this school understands that a parent failing to inform the school that a child has an authorised absence could be a cause for concern and thus, we will follow Kirklees Councils' quidance 'First Day Calling' procedures.